Hardvan/crystal-clear-comments/README.md

 # Crystal Clear Comments 🔮

-A VSCode extension designed to help developers gain insights into the quality & quantity of comments in their code.
+A VSCode Marketplace published extension designed to help developers gain insights into the quality & quantity of comments in their code.
 This extension analyzes comments in C, C++, Python, JavaScript and Java files, providing metrics & visualizations to enhance code documentation practices.

 ## Demonstration Video